 So full disclosure, I am a camper camper.
 My husband is more of a survivalist type camper and I think he’d be happy to be dropped in the woods with just a stick and a paper clip to make it home with along with his wits.
 Our first camping trip together we compromised by tent camping at a campground beside my parents RV.
 It rained.
 The dog barked all night at every passing leaf.
 When I had to go to the bathroom, I had to slither out of the tent like a snake so that said dog didn’t run off into the night.
 So when my parents greeted us bright eyed and bushy-tailed the next morning with hot mugs of coffee, that was the end of tent camping for me, at least for a while.
 So any pics you see of me smoreing it up on Instagram will be outside of a camper.

-But no matter how you like to camp–or if you don’t and you’re just looking for a fireside dessert — depending on what season this finds you in, it could be a Christmas fireside easy peasy dessert, or a great backyard party dessert — one of the most crowd pleasing dessert recipes out there is for sure smores!
-I love the idea of a smores bar: tons of different options to customize and try different flavors and combinations.
+But no matter how you like to camp–or if you don’t and you’re just looking for an easy and fun backyard activity — I love the idea of a smores bar: tons of different options to customize and try different flavors and combinations.
 That being said, I’m also not going to wash 25 different containers to get something like that set up/cleaned up.
 Enter the smores bar platter!
 Just as many options, with more of a “stack ’em high, watch ’em fly” organizational strategy that’s easy to set up camping or for a backyard cookout or party.
 Perfect for some cozy fall weather.

 Smores Bar Ideas